 L20 - Rheology - Fluid Properties Control in Ceramics

 Understanding the effect of fluid control in ceramics is vital in understanding the interactions between materials, water and chemicals used in the body and glaze preparation processes.
-By understanding rheology and these relationships, manufactures and suppliers of ceramic materials and products are able to change the characteristics of their ceramic bodies and glazes to optimise performance and production yields.
+By understanding rheology and these relationships, manufactures and suppliers of ceramic materials and products are able to change the characteristics of their ceramic bodies and glazes to optimize performance and production yields.

 The module is interactive and will teach attendees the basics of rheology in body slips and glazes that can be applied in everyday factory situations using our combined training approach of learning and practical exercises.

 Learning outcomes from the training include: